-This edition was published by Del Rey Books on August 13, 2013 and has 514 pages.
+It is part of the Temeraire #8 series and is a This alternative history, military science fiction that was published by Del Rey Books on August 13, 2013 and has 514 pages.

 Eighth in the Temeraire military science fiction series set in an alternate history revolving around the Napoleonic Wars and dragons.
 The focus is on Captain Will Laurence and Temeraire, a black Celestial dragon.